tkdchen/task-repo-shared-ci/{{cookiecutter.repo_root}}/SHARED-CI.md

   - `SHARED_CI_UPDATER_APP_ID` - the ID of the updater GitHub app
   - `SHARED_CI_UPDATER_PRIVATE_KEY` - plaintext content of the private key
     for the updater GitHub app
+- Add a branch protection rule for the main branch in the repository.
+Enable the `Require a pull request before merging` setting with at least 1 required approval.
+  This is not strictly required, but helps reduce the potential consequences if the GitHub app secrets were leaked.

 > [!NOTE]
 > It may be tempting to make the secrets organization-wide, to avoid having to set